ddsky/api-league-clients/java/docs/HumorApi.md

 | **406** | Not Acceptable |  -  |
 | **429** | Too Many Requests |  -  |

-<a id="randomMeme"></a>
+<a id="randomMemeAPI"></a>
-# **randomMeme**
+# **randomMemeAPI**
-> RandomMeme200Response randomMeme(keywords, keywordsInImage, mediaType, minRating, maxAgeDays)
+> RandomMemeAPI200Response randomMemeAPI(keywords, keywordsInImage, mediaType, minRating, maxAgeDays)

-Random Meme
+Random Meme API

-Get a random meme out of over 200,000+ memes.
+Get a random meme out of over 300,000+ memes.
 To get the latest memes, you can use the max-age-days parameter.

 ### Example
 ```java